BobbydpStrange/Telemetry-Final/Automated_Releases.md

           ```

 6. __Check GitHub__
-     - To check if your workflow is running go to the projects repository in GitHub.
+     - To check if your workflow is running go to the project's repository in GitHub.
      - Then click on the actions tab

      ![catch and handle request](images/Automated_6.png)
      - On the left side of the window you should see an Actions section.
 This will show all individual workflows you have or all of them and can simply click on the one you want to see.

      ![catch and handle request](images/Automated_7.png)
-     - From there you will see all the commits that had been pushed to github and that ran the workflow file.
+     - From there you will see all the commits that had been pushed to GitHub and that ran the workflow file.
 When you click on a given commit you can see how the different jobs went when pushing the project.
-     - If you scroll down to the bottom of the page you should see an atrifacts section that has those versions of the apps/jobs.
+     - If you scroll down to the bottom of the page you should see an artifacts section that has those versions of the apps/jobs.

      ![catch and handle request](images/Automated_8.png)

 7. __Possible problems__
      - Make the app not dependent on the shared project and instead make a shared folder with a data folder inside and link existing files to the shared files.
-     - If you get .net 7 error for project check in the maui.csproj and make sure you have .net7.0 for target framework and
+     - If you get a .net 7 error for the project check in the maui.csproj and make sure you have .net7.0 for the target framework and
      ```
      <OutputType Condition="'$(TargetFramework)' != 'net7.0'">Exe</OutputType>
      ```
      -.net workloads install maui, windows.

 8. __Run file__
-     - open emulator, go to github page download apk and trust resources to run that version.
+     - open the emulator, go to the GitHub page, download apk, and trust resources to run that version.